passive aggressive

 Engaging the Passive-Aggressive Family Member

-When I would swim in the ocean as a kid, my mom would always tell me, “Beware of the undertow or riptide.
+Whenever I swam in the ocean as a kid, my mom would always tell me, “Beware of the undertow or riptide.
 It will carry you out to sea.”
-A riptide is a strong current moving from the shoreline out towards the ocean.
-You can’t see it until you are caught in one and you will only exhaust yourself and drown if you try to swim against it.
+A riptide is a strong current moving from the shoreline out toward the ocean.
+You can’t see it until you are caught in one, and you will only exhaust yourself and drown if you try to swim against it.
 In order to survive and get back to land, you have to swim parallel to the beach and remove yourself from the pull of the current.

 Spotting:

 Behind that smile, there is a lot of resentment.
 They won’t admit it, even when you ask them straight up.
 “It’s totally fine.
-I’m fine.”
+I’m fine,” they’ll say.
 You probably can sense that they are not.
 “You sure?”
 “Yes.
 It’s fine.”
 Then they complain about you to someone else.

 You ask them to do something and they say yes, maybe even with enthusiasm.
-Somehow it never gets done.
+But, somehow, it never gets done.
 It’s a pattern.

 This naturally follows the last one.
-They say they will do something and it is consistently put off.
-They aren’t like a normal procrastinator though.
+They say they will do something and then consistently put off.
+They aren’t like a normal procrastinator, though.
 Their procrastination is selective.
 It is a tool to get under your skin.

-You ask them to do something, they say yes, complete it in a timely manner, but it is done noticeably poor.
-You let them know it was poorly done and they turn it back on you by saying, “You’re always so critical of me.”
+You ask them to do something, they say yes, complete it in a timely manner, but it is done noticeably poorly.
+You let them know it was poorly done, and they turn it back on you by saying, “You’re always so critical of me.”

 They never seem to give you a compliment that feels 100% good.
 “The steak you cooked tonight was really good for a first try.”